andreas-legath/teched2025-XP266/exercises/ex6/README.md

     br>![alt text](../ex6/images/verify_book_entries.png)
 5. Now verify the same for your Mobile Services app.

-6. After validating the correctness you can confirm the your Feature in SAP CLoud ALM by clicking "Confirm Deployment".
+6. After validating the correctness you can confirm your Feature in SAP CLoud ALM by clicking "Confirm Deployment".

     <br>![alt text](../ex6/images/confirm_deployment.png)
-4. The status "Deployed" is the final state of the Feature.
+7. The status "Deployed" is the final state of the Feature.
 It cannot be changed anymore.

     <br>![alt text](../ex6/images/status_deployed.png)

 ## Summary
 In this exercise you have learned how to deploy changes via Feature in SAP Cloud ALM through your landscape.
-In addition you were able to keep track by using the Feature Traceability and confirm the correct function in Production.
+In addition, you were able to keep track by using the Feature Traceability and confirm the correct function in Production.

 Congratulations!
 You have successfully completed the hands-on session!